andykang8099/viral-ancestral/file_list.md

 ## __Replicase & 5'UTR Picornaviridae plus Triticum mosaic virus Files (with Mitovirus outgroup)__
 (Uploaded Aug 27 2020 to Slack by Helena)

-- __replicase_picornavirus_triticum_nucleotide_mitovirus_outgroup.fasta__: 86 aligned amino acid sequences of the replicase gene of members of the Picornaviridae family plus the potyvirus Triticum mosaic virus (87 sequence in total).
+- __replicase_picornavirus_triticum_nucleotide_mitovirus_outgroup_aligned.fasta__: 86 aligned amino acid sequences of the replicase gene of members of the Picornaviridae family plus the potyvirus Triticum mosaic virus (87 sequence in total).
 Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
 - __replicase_picornavirus_triticum_protein_mitovirus_outgroup_aligned.fasta__: 86 aligned amino acid sequences of the replicase gene of members of the Picornaviridae family plus the potyvirus Triticum mosaic virus (87 sequence in total).
 Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.
 - __picornaviridae_triticum_5UTR_mitovirus_outgroup_aligned.fasta__: 131 aligned nucleotide sequences of the 5' UTR sequence of members of the Picornaviridae family plus the potyvirus Triticum mosaic virus (132 sequences total).
 Cryphonectria parasitica mitovirus and Ophiostoma mitovirus 4 (Narnaviridae family) are added as outgroups.